 On my first day in the city, I met up with a lovely Japanese girl that I had been speaking to online a few weeks before.
 We went for a traditional Japanese lunch of some kind of fish cooked in a soy sauce and she gave me so many ideas about what to do.
 She even showed me to the hedgehog cafe that I’d been planning on visiting and called ahead to make an appointment for me.
 Said hedgehog cafe was super cute and the staff were really serious about people treating the little critters nicely so that was good, but the damn little hedgie peed on my white dress after 5 minutes when I’d already paid for 30!

-Conveniently, our friends Ed and Bianca were also in Japan for summer vacation and mine and their time in Tokyo overlapped somewhat.
+Conveniently, our friends Ed and Bianca were also in Japan for summer vacation!
+Mine and their time in Tokyo overlapped somewhat.
 I managed to meet up with them for a day or two where we were able to see some sights together.
-I saw multiple gorgeous shrines and temples (the architectural style differs so much between each Asian country) and caught glimpses of Tokyo Tower and Tokyo Skytree, two iconic towers strutting into the skyline of Tokyo.
+I saw multiple gorgeous shrines and temples (the architectural style differs so much between each Asian country).
+Without too much effort, I caught glimpses of Tokyo Tower and Tokyo Skytree, two iconic towers strutting into the skyline of Tokyo.

 Japan is known for its quirky little cafes (as we have experienced in Korea somewhat), so when we happened upon this maid cafe we were intrigued.
 In we went for the most bizarre experience.
 It was cute and all, but I think our impression was skewed by the old man sitting alone at the table next to us sipping his tea and paying for shows – shows that entitled him to 2 glow sticks and a dance on stage by these cutesie young ladies, all while he thrashed his glow sticks around in the air.
 Every time we ordered something or to get the waitresses attention we had to spew some cutesie noises and actions around, it was a little awkward!
 But hey, its all about experience, right?